Required Application Materials

 Prior experience for a New Resources student might include:

 New Resources students must also submit a non-refundable $70 application fee.
-If the fee poses an economic hardship you should request a letter from the Financial Aid Office at the college/university in which you are currently enrolled indicating your EFC (Expected Family Contribution) and enclose it with this form.
-If you are not currently enrolled in a college/university, you may submit a detailed letter explaining how the application fee poses and economic hardship for you.
+If the fee poses an economic hardship, you should request a letter from the Financial Aid Office at the college/university in which you are currently enrolled indicating your EFC (Expected Family Contribution) and email it to firstname.lastname@example.org.
+If you are not currently enrolled in a college/university, you may email a detailed letter explaining how the application fee poses and economic hardship for you.

 A resume is required so that the Admission Committee can consider your involvement outside of the classroom.

-Complete the top portion of two reference forms and give them to two current professors or other individuals who can comment on your academic potential (e.g., employers and volunteer supervisors).
+Two references are required in order to be considered for admission.
+Please select two current professors or other individuals who can comment on your academic potential (e.g., employers and volunteer supervisors).
 Please give these individuals plenty of time to submit their forms (at least four weeks in advance).
-We prefer that recommenders scan and email their references to firstname.lastname@example.org.
-If unable to email, the College Report can be mailed to our office.
+You will assign your recommenders once you access the online application.
+If your recommender is unable to complete a digital form, they may download, complete, and email the Reference Form to email@example.com.
+Please note: All reference letters must be sent to our office directly by the recommender.

 If you have attended a college, you must submit the College Report.
-You will find a printable College Report above.
-The Report should be completed by a college official who has access to your full academic and disciplinary record, such as your Dean, Adviser or Register.
-You or the college official should scan and email the College Report to email@example.com.
-If unable to email, the College Report can be mailed to our office.
+The Report should be completed by a college official who has access to your full academic and disciplinary record, such as your Dean, Adviser, or Registrar.
+You will assign a college official once you access the online application.
+If your college official is unable to complete a digital form, they may download, complete, and email the College Report to firstname.lastname@example.org.

 Official Transcripts from all colleges/universities attended

-Request that ALL colleges/universities you have attended send an official copy of your transcripts to the Office of Admission.
+Request that ALL colleges/universities you have attended send an official copy of your transcripts to the Office of Admission by mail or by email to email@example.com.
+Please note: All official transcripts must be sent to the Office of Admission directly from a college or university.

 Official Final High School Transcript

-If you have completed less than a year of full-time college studies (32 semester credits or 48 quarter credits) by the time you submit your application, you must also submit your high school transcripts.
+If you have completed less than a year of full-time college studies (32 semester credits or 48 quarter credits) by the time you submit your application, you must also submit your high school transcript to the Office of Admission by mail or by email to firstname.lastname@example.org.
+Please note: All official transcripts must be sent to the Office of Admission directly from the high school.

 High School Diploma or Equivalency (GED)

-All applicants must provide proof of high school graduation with a diploma or equivalency (GED).
+All applicants must provide proof of high school graduation with a diploma or equivalency (GED), which you can send by mail or by email to email@example.com.
+Please do not send us your original diploma – all we need is a copy.

 Applicants for the New Resources program are required to have an on-campus interview with an Admission Counselor before the application deadline (phone or Skype interviews are available for out-of-state students).
 These interviews provide the opportunity to have questions answered concerning admission, program of study, transferable credit and financial aid.
 They also allow the Office of Admission to get to know more about your story and your interest in the New Resources Program.
 You can schedule your interview here.